 BT Broadband requires approximately two weeks lead time to book an engineer to connect you.
 If you have a landline, this can be less.
 If you need a landline installed as well as broadband, it could take around 15 days to arrange.

-A new landline costs around £140 to install, and BT Infinity costs around £60 to install.
+A new landline costs around £140 to install and BT Infinity costs around £60 to install.
 There are often discounts to be found on these prices so that may not be the price you pay.
-BT TV also takes approximately two weeks for an installation.
+BT TV also takes approximately two weeks for installation.

 Sky Broadband installation times

 So how long does Sky take to activate broadband?
 Well, Sky broadband uses the BT Openreach network and requires similar lead times.
 If you have a landline already, installation takes approximately two weeks.
 If you don’t have a landline, it could take up to three weeks.

 A new Sky Broadband connection costs £20 if you need a new landline and is free if you already have one.
 There may also be a setup cost depending on the bundle you choose; this is often around £9.95 to cover the delivery cost of your router.